cis379/cis379.github.io/README.md

 Hi there!
 I'm Charles, a passionate tech enthusiast diving into **Networking, Data Science, API Development, and Cybersecurity**.
 This repository is still under construction, however I'll be adding my codebase for my basic trust and safety classifiers I've been developing using BlueSKy and OpenAI's API's.

 ## 🔍 About Me
-- 💻 Former Army Ranger, Intelligence Expert, and Twitter Trust and Safety Alum
+- 💻 Former Army Ranger, Cyber Command Intelligence Officer, and Twitter Trust and Safety Alum
-- 📚 Building new products for information security
+- 📚 Currently at Johns Hopkins University Applied Physics Lab building cyber targeting solutions.
 - 🌎 Open to collaboration on interesting ideas.

 ---

 ## 📫 Connect with Me
 - LinkedIn: [https://www.linkedin.com/in/charles-alexander-smith/](#)

----

-## 🔍 About Me
-- 💻 Former Army Ranger, Intelligence Expert, and Twitter Trust and Safety Alum
-- 📚 Building new products for information security
-- 🌎 Open to collaboration on interesting ideas.

 ---